Heat Decarbonisation

 Rokos Quad:

-• The old system in Rokos Quad was comprised of a Ground Source Heat Pump for heating, solar thermal for hot water and gas boilers to top-up.
-Unfortunately, recent investigations have shown that the GSHP is not operating effectively and the solar-thermal array broke down during the 2020 Covid19 Pandemic.
+- The old system in Rokos Quad was comprised of a Ground Source Heat Pump for heating, solar thermal for hot water and gas boilers to top-up.
+Recent investigations showed that the GSHP was not operating effectively and the solar-thermal array broke down during the 2020 Covid19 Pandemic.

-• Once complete, a total of 45% of the College estate will have decarbonised heating, and over half of our undergraduate accommodation will served by fully decarbonised energy.
+- A total of 45% of the College estate now has decarbonised heating, and over half of our undergraduate accommodation will served by fully decarbonised energy.

 GAB1 & Dining Hall: